atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 •
 )
 The Journey' to London.
 37
-ing speeches to her, cried, “Pray, Sir, “let her alone : she is alwaysshefi; when “She is by hersels."
+ing speeches to her, cried, Pray, Sir, let her alone : she is alwaysshefi; when She is by hersels."
 V
 4
 At this time Fanny — though her mother was ignorant of her situation— —